Grief brought them together. Will it also tear them apart?

 “What’re you really doing in here?”
-His gaze drops again to my breasts, which aren’t bad—if I do say so myself—to say they’ve nursed three babies.
+His gaze drops again to my breasts, which aren’t bad—if I do say so myself—considering they’ve nursed three babies.

 “I told you.
 Too much wine, followed by a wrong turn out of the bathroom.”

 He’s torn.
 I can see that in the hungry way he stares at my breasts and in the fiery look in his gaze when it shifts to my face.
-“I didn’t take you for a sleep naked kind of gal.”
+“I never imagined you sleeping naked.”